Madrid Metro

 Fares

-If several of you are traveling together you don't need more than one card: several people can use the same one.
+If several of you are traveling together you don't need more than one card: several people can use the same one, as it may contain up to three non-personal titles.

 Once you have the card you can top it up with whichever kind of ticket you want to use.
 You can consult the different tariffs and the tickets available via the following link: